sillsdev/ArtOfReading/README.md

 Double click on the "installer.iss" file.
 Innosetup should open.

 Replace the values of the sample collection with your own values.

+Don't miss that you need to replace the appid guid there with a unique on for your library.
+Otherwise, installing one library would replace another on the user's computer.

 Click "Build:Compile".
 That should create "/output/Shapes Collection 1.0.exe".